retrogamer500/no-idea-engine/README.md

 * 3D swept sphere physics and character controller
 * Level editor support via [nie-editor](https://github.com/retrogamer500/nie-editor)

-### Forking:

-This module is being developed with Java 11 in mind.
-This engine uses Project Lombok to cut down on boilerplate, so you will want to install a plugin for your IDE before making changes.

 ### Maven:

 To create a game using this engine, add the following to your POM.xml: